SagarDevAchar/Cipher-SpeedTest/README.md

   $ sh run_shell.sh 16 10
 ```
 Failure to provide the `FILE_SIZE_IN_MEGABYTES` or `TRIALS` argument will default to `64MB` and `15` trials.

+`run_all.sh` also logs the Date and Time of execution along with information about your CPU architecture.